 In a place like the South Carolina Lowcountry, property owners acquaint themselves with the nuances of the area.
 Familiarize yourself with how and when visitors come.
 Your rates will increase during peak season, level off in the shoulder season, and be at their lowest during the off-season.

 Remember, these seasons vary dramatically from city to city.
 For example, in downtown Charleston, the peak season is much different than on Kiawah Island.
 While fewer people visit downtown during the summer, this is the most popular time to visit Kiawah and Seabrook.
 And these towns are only 25 miles from downtown Charleston!

 Rented offers a monthly vacation rental income calculator to help give you an idea of how much money you could make.
 Understanding your expenses, your competition, and peak seasons will provide you with a more accurate answer.

 While tools like the Rented calculator have value, keep in mind that effective revenue management is more complicated than a simple calculation.

 Now that you know the basics on how to calculate your vacation rental income, you can see that it is no small task.
-In order to make the most of your investment, your property requires constant monitoring, upkeep, marketing, and a knowledge of industry trends.
+Now it is time to find that perfect vacation home.